 When you download cacheable content from the Internet on an iPhone, iPad, or iPod touch that's connected to your Mac, a copy of the download is stored on your Mac.
-The next time that an iOS device that’s connected to your Mac tries to download the same content, it downloads directly from your Mac via USB.
+The next time that an iOS device that’s connected to your Mac tries to download the same content, it downloads directly from your Mac through USB.
 This is called “tethered caching.”

 In macOS High Sierra, tethered caching is now available as Content Caching, which you can access in System Preferences > Sharing.
 Learn about Content Caching in macOS High Sierra.

-Requirements for tethered caching
+Check requirements for tethered caching

-To use tethered caching, you’ll need:
+To use tethered caching, here's what you’ll need:

-- An iPhone, iPad, or iPod touch with iOS 10.3 or later.
+- An iPhone, iPad, or iPod touch with iOS 10.3 or later

-- A Mac with macOS Sierra, and either iTunes 12.6 or later, or Xcode 8.3 or later.
+- A Mac with macOS Sierra, and either iTunes 12.6 or later, or Xcode 8.3 or later

 To connect multiple iOS devices to your Mac simultaneously, you’ll also need a USB hub.